NileshRajput1/DocumentStore_Nilesh/README.md

 - Based on the search result, users should be able to select and download files.

-## Hosting the Application with Nginx

-Please refer to the provided document on how to host the application using Nginx.
-You can use any tool to host the application, but Nginx is recommended for its ease of use and scalability.

 ## Getting Started

 1. Clone this repository to your local machine: git clone <repository_url>

-sql
-Copy code

-2. Set up AWS credentials using the AWS CLI or environment variables.

-3. Install the necessary Python packages using pip: pip install boto3 flask
+2. Install the necessary Python packages using pip:

-markdown
-Copy code

-4. Run the application:
+3. Run the application:
+python aws.py
+ then
 python app.py

-markdown
-Copy code

-5. Access the application through a web browser using the EC2 instance's public IP address.
+4. Access the application through a web browser using the EC2 instance's public IP address.

 ## Directory Structure

 - `app.py:` The main Python script for the Document Store application.
+- `aws.py:` The main Python script for setting up database infrastrucutre on aws(s3,ec2).
 - `templates/:` Contains HTML templates for the application's web pages.
-- `static/:` Contains static files (e.g., CSS, JavaScript).
+- `requirments.txt:` Contains required packages.
-- `README.md:` This readme file.

 [Click here to visit the website](http://54.159.113.165/)